sal55/langs/README.md

 PCL        Stack-based IL used by MM compilers (this can be a complete standalone language) TCL        3AC-based IL used by experimental BB compiler (an internal language that can
            only be dumped to textual form).
-C-subset   The partly non-standard subset of C used by the BCC project.
+C-subset   The partly non-standard subset of C used by the BCC/MCC project.
 The subset is also
-           the output of the MC projects.
+           the output of the MC product (MM configured with a C backend).
 ````

 ### Active Projects